 Alternative guide

 Screaming Frog SEO Spider is a powerful desktop crawler for people who need detailed crawl data.
-SiteLeak is intentionally smaller: it gives a business owner a public scan, concrete lead-path findings, a paid report, and recurring monitoring without requiring crawler setup or manual spreadsheet work.
+SiteLeak is intentionally smaller: it gives a business owner a public scan, concrete customer path findings, a Fix Packet, and repeat retesting without requiring crawler setup or manual spreadsheet work.

 Form, CTA, phone, booking, order, quote, and checkout signals